eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 If $k$ is smaller than the number of candidates, then a voter will necessarily have to express some number of ties, by the Pigeonhole principle.

 $C_3$ would be like assigning candidates "good", "okay", and "bad".
-Where the voter expresses that they would vote for all "good" candidates over all "okay" and "bad", and all "okay" over all "bad".
+In this system, the voter expresses that they would vote for all "good" candidates over all "okay" and "bad", and all "okay" over all "bad".
 And for $C_2$ this is declaring candidates "acceptable" or "unacceptable", only assuming all "acceptable" are preferable to all "unacceptable".

 $C_1$ does not really make sense as a system--it would be a trivial system where ballots say nothing and every voter is assumed to be indifferent between all of them.
 Plurality/choose-one voting does not fit in as a GCM, as it's an arbitrary restriction on $C_2$ where voters can only put a single candidate in the upper tier.